music literature movies Index About

 After all this time, this is the moment you hold and remember, down to the sweaty, nervous palm of your boyfriend: the quiet in the dark of the theater, the story coming.

-Before and after.
-No matter how much you wish it were not so, things invariably change.
-Life is full of turning points from which you can never go back.
-A first kiss, losing your virginity, the death of a loved one.
-There are those moments too that are far less obvious, invisible now in the strained recollection of twilight years, but they too exist as intersections where things took a turn, for better or for worse.
+Turning points.
+Life deals before and after moments.
+A first kiss, losing virginity, the death of a loved one.
+And other moments that are far less obvious but no less affecting.
+Painted in strained recollection in twilight years, these moments nevertheless exist as intersections also, places where things took a turn, for better, for worse.

 She tried to think back to the day when everything—everything, everything—had gone wrong, to the day that had led to this moment, but she couldn’t see it.
 She looked as hard as she could into the dark but she couldn’t see it.

-You remember what it was like so long ago going to a movie theater.
-Back when there was no place you would rather be, back when it was pure magic.
-When you saw Jaws, Star Wars, Kramer vs. Kramer, Urban Cowboy, Rocky, Close Encounters of the Third Kind, 9 to 5, The Shining.
-The films stand tall forever if for no other reason than the experience of sitting in the dark theater as you held your breath in that great anticipation, looking up at the bigger than life stars with their stories that made you dream that your life was destined to be something grand as well, something so much more epic than a suburban small town story could ever tell.
-Your life was optioned up before you on the big screen.
-A curtain rose, your eyes opened wide, and the rest of your life was about to begin.
+Remembering what it was like going to a movie theater when there was no place you would rather be, when you saw Jaws, Star Wars, Kramer vs. Kramer, Urban Cowboy, Rocky, Close Encounters of the Third Kind, 9 to 5, The Shining.
+An odd assortment if playing a game of common threads but there they are off the top of my head as far as remembering the experience of sitting in a darkening theater in great anticipation, looking up at the bigger than life stars with stories that could make you laugh or cry or get excited, even afraid, very afraid.
+The curtain rose, your eyes opened wide, and the rest of your life was about to begin.

 Darkness used to be the delicious moment of not knowing what would come next.
 You don’t see things like that anymore.